Welcome to My Expat Interview Series.

-I’m about to give you an insider’s sneak peek to the truths and realities of expat life.
-Not just from my point of view.
-From expats around the world.
-I’ll be sharing their stories with the dreamers, the movers, the curious.
+This is an insider’s sneak peek at the truths and realities of expat and digital nomad life.
+Not just from my point of view but from people around the world.
+They’re sharing their stories with the dreamers, the movers, the curious.
 You!

 The idea behind this series is to share other expat stories because:

-- I’m selfish.
+3. I’m selfish.
 And totally nosy.
-I want to learn about how other expats live around the world.
+I want to learn about other expats living around the world.
 As much as I love Malaysia, I’m still a Sagittarius (read feisty, independent, traveler) who’s always ready for the next adventure.